lin6echo/Python-01/LinuxFoundationXLFS101x.md

     In most cases, the .service can be omitted.
 There are many technical differences with older methods that lie beyond the scope of our discussion.

+<h3>Linux Filesystems</h3>

+Think of a refrigerator that has multiple shelves that can be used for storing various items.
+These shelves help you organize the grocery items by shape, size, type, etc. The same concept applies to a filesystem, which is the embodiment of a method of storing and organizing arbitrary collections of data in a human-usable form.

+Different types of filesystems supported by Linux:

+- Conventional disk filesystems: ext3, ext4, XFS, Btrfs, JFS, NTFS, vfat, exfat, etc.
+- Flash storage filesystems: ubifs, jffs2, yaffs, etc.
+- Database filesystems
+- Special purpose filesystems: procfs, sysfs, tmpfs, squashfs, debugfs, fuse, etc.

+This section will describe the standard filesystem layout shared by most Linux distributions.

+<h3>Partitions and Filesystems</h3>

+A partition is a physically contiguous section of a disk, or what appears to be so in some advanced setups.

+A filesystem is a method of storing/finding files on a hard disk (usually in a partition).

+One can think of a partition as a container in which a filesystem resides, although in some circumstances, a filesystem can span more than one partition if one uses symbolic links, which we will discuss much later.

+A comparison between filesystems in Windows and Linux is given in the accompanying table:

+<h3>The Filesystem Hierarchy Standard</h3>

+Linux systems store their important files according to a standard layout called the Filesystem Hierarchy Standard (FHS), which has long been maintained by the Linux Foundation.
+For more information, take a look at the following document: "Filesystem Hierarchy Standard" created by LSB Workgroup.
+Having a standard is designed to ensure that users, administrators, and developers can move between distributions without having to re-learn how the system is organized.

+Linux uses the ‘/’ character to separate paths (unlike Windows, which uses ‘\’), and does not have drive letters.
+Multiple drives and/or partitions are mounted as directories in the single filesystem.
+Removable media such as USB drives and CDs and DVDs will show up as mounted at /run/media/yourusername/disklabel for recent Linux systems, or under /media for older distributions.
+For example, if your username is student a USB pen drive labeled FEDORA might end up being found at /run/media/student/FEDORA, and a file README.txt on that disc would be at /run/media/student/FEDORA/README.txt.

+<h3>More About the Filesystem Hierarchy Standard</h3>

+All Linux filesystem names are case-sensitive, so /boot, /Boot, and /BOOT represent three different directories (or folders).
+Many distributions distinguish between core utilities needed for proper system operation and other programs, and place the latter in directories under /usr (think user).
+To get a sense for how the other programs are organized, find the /usr directory in the diagram from the previous page and compare the subdirectories with those that exist directly under the system root directory (/).